If it’s your first time to Hawaii and you’re wondering whether to visit Oahu vs The Big Island, then this blog is the one for you!

 Even in downtown Hilo, which is home to big hotels and restaurants, it just had such a different vibe.
 The people we met on The Big Island were more chilled than those we met in Honolulu too.

-The Big Island is three islands away from Oahu but feels like such a different country entirely.
+The Big Island is three islands away from Oahu but feels like such a different island entirely.

 WINNER: If you’re after a more relaxed vibe then The Big Island is for you.
 However, if you like to be looked after with topnotch services for tourists then Oahu would be best as it’s better catered towards tourists.